 Draft Achievement Level Descriptors and College Readiness Policy (ALDs) articulate the knowledge, skills, and processes expected of students at different levels of performance on the Smarter Balanced assessments.

-Preliminary Test Blueprints (2012) describe the content of the mathematics summative assessments for grade 3 through 8 and high school and how that content will be assessed.
+Preliminary Test Blueprints (2012) (PDF) describe the content of the mathematics summative assessments for grade 3 through 8 and high school and how that content will be assessed.
 The preliminary test blueprints reflect the depth and breadth of the performance expectations of the CCSS.